morelinq/MoreLINQ/README.md

 Bypasses a specified number of elements at the end of the sequence.

+### SkipLastWhile

+Removes elements from the end of a sequence as long as a specified condition is true.

 ### SkipUntil

 Skips items from the input sequence until the given predicate returns true